 - Medical Payments Coverage under Homeowners’ Policy.
 If you were injured in an accident at someone’s house, there may be medical payments coverage under their homeowner’s policy that will pay your medical bills while your case is pending.

 - Medical Payments Coverage under Commercial Policy.
-If you were injured at a place of business, there may be medical payments coverage under their homeowner’s policy that will pay your medical bills while your case is pending.
+If you were injured at a place of business, there may be medical payments coverage under their business policy that will pay your medical bills while your case is pending.

-Will my Health Insurance Cover my Medical Bills?
+Will My Health Insurance Cover My Medical Bills?

-We know we pay enough these days for our health insurance, from monthly payments, out of pocket expenses, and deductibles (that are often times thousands of dollars on their own).
+We know we pay enough these days for our health insurance, from monthly payments, out-of-pocket expenses, and deductibles (that are often times thousands of dollars on their own).
 If you are hurt in an accident, you can 100% use your health insurance.

 In Louisiana, under the Collateral Source Rule, a tortfeasor may not seek a reduction in the damages award for any written-off or discounted amounts procured by the tort victim’s insurer.
-See, e.g., Griffin v.
+(For more info, see Griffin v.
 Louisiana Sheriff’s Auto Risk Ass’n, 1999-2944 (La.
 App.
 1 Cir.
 6/22/01), 802 So.2d 691, writ denied, 2001-2117 (La.
-11/9/01), 801 So.2d 37.
+11/9/01), 801 So.2d 37.)

 What that means, simply, is that you are entitled to collect 100% of the bills that went to your insurance company, not just what they paid your healthcare provider.
-So, if your Emergency Bill was $10,000, you are entitled to seek $10,000 from a tortfeasor even if the insurance company only paid the doctor $1,000.
+So, if your emergency bill was $10,000, you are entitled to seek $10,000 from a tortfeasor even if the insurance company only paid the doctor $1,000.

-Can My Attorney Pay my Medical Bills While My Case is Pending in Louisiana?
+Can My Attorney Pay My Medical Bills While My Case is Pending in Louisiana?

 In these cases, we may advance the costs of your medical treatment so that you can focus on getting better and not on financial stress.

-Often times, we get clients who were completely unaware that there was significant medical payments coverage available to them that the insurance company did not tell them or, we have clients that were feeling pressured by the insurance company as well as financially to settle their case because they were concerned about paying the medical bills.
+We often get clients who were completely unaware that there was significant medical payments coverage available to them that the insurance company did not tell them, or we have clients who were feeling pressured by the insurance company as well as financially to settle their case because they were concerned about paying the medical bills.